softlion/miner-resolver/README.md

+## Concept
+Scripts to help Helium witness miner to contact the PoC challenger

+This tool, run from an Helium full miner, checks if it got issues contacting a challenger.
+If yes, it gets the p2p adress of this challenger from the Helium api, then ping it.
+If successful, this p2p address is added to local peer book, and the miner will be able to reach the PoC challenger and report the witness.

 # Infos
-Scripts to help Helium witness miner to contact the PoC challenger

-This repo contains:
+This repo contains scripts for:

-Balena scripts for:
+Balena based miners:
 - nebra indoor & outdoor & Rock PI
 - sensecap M1

-Docker scripts for:
+Docker based miners:
 - pisces outdoor

 Note: you need full root access to your miner.

 ## Root access
+Check google.

 Balena based miners:
 - You will need to extract the SD card from the miner, plug it in a computer, and update a file on it.
 - add your ssh key to the /config.json file

 Pisces:
 - ssh is already available.
 Use the same credentials as for the dashboard.

-## Concept
-This tool is checking from an Helium full miner if it got issues contacting a challenger.
-If yes, it gets the p2p adress of this challenger from the Helium api, and ping this challenger with this p2p address.
-If that is successful, this address is added to local peer table.
-And the miner will be able to send the witness report to the PoC challenger.
+The prefered way is to add a ssh key to admin.

 ## Installation
 Choose the correct version for your miner: